gfxdisp/ColorVideoVDP/README.md

 When reporting a problem, run `cvvdp` with `--verbose` argument and paste the entire output of the terminal, including the command line used to run `cvvdp`.
 If possible, include images/video on which the problem can be reproduced.

+# Pull requests

+If you found a way to improve ColorVideoVDP, submit your pull request.
+To ensure that your pull request is swiftly accepted:

+* Make the pull request using as the base the latest development branch (`dev_<verision>`) rather than the `main` branch.

+* Run `tests/test_all.py` before and after introducing your changes and compare the results.

 # Release notes

 * v0.6.0 (?)